openedx-unsupported/devstack/README.md

     the services directly via Django admin at the `/admin/` path, or login via single sign-on at `/login/`.

+    Provision using docker-sync (recommended for macOS users)
     ```sh
-    make provision
+    make dev.sync.provision
     ```

+    Default (non-macOS users)
+    ```sh
+    make dev.provision
+    ```

 3. Start the services.
-By default this command will use host directories for source code.
-This is known to be slow on macOS. macOS users should follow the steps below for Docker Sync to avoid this performance hit.
+This command will mount the repositories under the DEVSTACK_WORKSPACE directory.

+    _Note: it may take up to 60 seconds for the LMS to start_

+    Start using docker-sync (recommended for macOS users)
     ```sh
+    make dev.sync.up
+    ```

+    Default (non-macOS users)
+    ```sh
-    make up
+    make dev.up
     ```

 After the services have started, if you need shell access to one of the